hibaghel/robonox/README.md

-This is robonox submission for our team XXXXXXXX.
+This is robonox submission for our team Team Voltage.